Heat rash can be a miserable experience for your baby. While it’s best to prevent it, most cases are easily treated if your baby does develop it.

 “If you are worried about the rash, perform the “tumbler test” by pressing a glass onto the rash.
 If the rash does not disappear with pressure, seek urgent medical help.”
 Mom365

-It may be annoying and uncomfortable, but typically not too serious in the early stages.
+A hear rash may be annoying and uncomfortable but is typically not too serious in the early stages.
 However, if it becomes more severe and raw, a rash can get infected leading to pus, fever, and swollen lymph nodes.
-If you see any of these symptoms, it is definitely time to see your pediatrician.
+If you see any of these symptoms, it’s definitely time to see your pediatrician.

 7. Let Baby Air Dry

 Lotions can actually irritate baby’s skin further.
 So can towels.
-After washing Baby, allow Baby to air dry.
+After washing your baby, allow them to air dry.
 Keep skin as dry and cool as possible while the heat rash heals.

 Visit Healthline for more information about baby heat rash here.